How to Care for Your PICC Line at Home

 A medical alert bracelet on a person's wrist.

-• Always carry your PICC identification card or wear a medical alert bracelet.
+• Always carry your PICC ID card or wear a medical alert bracelet.

-• Keep the tube clamped at all times, unless it is being used.
+• Keep the PICC clamped at all times, unless it's being used.

-• Always carry a smooth-edge clamp with you to clamp the PICC if it breaks.
+• Always carry a smooth-edge clamp with you to clamp the PICC if it gets damaged.

-• Do not use scissors or sharp objects near the tube.
+• Do not use scissors or sharp objects near the PICC.

 • You may bend your arm and move it freely.
-If your PICC is near or at the bend of your elbow, avoid activity with repeated motion at the elbow.
+If your PICC is near or at the bend of your elbow, avoid making repeated movements that involve your elbow.

 • Keep all follow-up visits.
-This is important.
-You will need to have your PICC dressing changed at least once a week.
+You'll need to have your PICC bandage changed at least once a week.

 Contact a health care provider if: